Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson2.md

 npm ERR!
 403 Forbidden - PUT https://registry.npmjs.org/@soggybag%2fjustincase - You cannot publish over the previously published versions: 1.0.2.
 ```

 Here I tried to publish but the currently published version is: 1.0.2 and the version I'm publishing is: 1.0.2.
-These are same.
+These are the same.

 To publish a new version you need to update the version number in package.json.